Pbasnal/todoecs/Readme.md

 This was interesting.
 Even though I knew there are 3 different sizes of tables, I didn't realise it fully till I wrote everything in one place.

 Another point: the whole system is built around documents.
 So if we write separate classes for these 3 different type of data, all three will have almost similar interface accepting documentId

+#### Learnings for TfIdf excercise
+1. Data and operations are not completely decoupled.
+The operations that we want to perform, determine the data structure that we need to use.
+2. I'm still finding my balance of pre-mature optimisation and proper data split.
+3. I'm still overcomplicating the code by making it tricky.
+Tf-Idf calculation should not be this hard.
+Granted that I was trying to build a system in which documents can be added or removed on runtime.
+4. Everything doesn't have to be a flat array.
+It makes sense to use multi-dimensional arrays as well at some places, hash sets, queues etc.
+5. I didn't run any benchmarks to see how the code affected the performance.
+I felt very confused while coding.
+I had no idea if I was going in the right direction or not.
+I just wanted to get some clarity and didn't invest in perf runs.
+6. DOD is helpful in processing large of data quickly.
+But the code is taking 1 document at a time.
+Systems should probably take an entire array as input and the Insert function should really be a merge function or InsertAll.
+7. Another important factor because of which I didn't run benchmarks is that I have used highly in-efficient algorithms for now.
+And the code doesn't really care about data consistency, data compaction.
+None of the operations which actually move elements within the array are used.
+Searching is done by linear search and a calculation required running multiple nested loops.
+8. So, it's better to write the whole functionality within 1 table first and then split it.
+That probably will help in refining the code much easily.